 For most of the 200 or so folks who live within Madrid’s 900 acres (median age: 55) it’s hard to imagine how they’d live anywhere else.
 Drawn by the town’s mixture of high culture and low cost of living, the area’s population has been slowly growing since the 1970s, when this community took root in an abandoned mining town.
 Anyone who arrives in Madrid pronouncing its name like the city in Spain will quickly be corrected.
 “It’s MAD-rid,” says a bearded local in the Mine Shaft Tavern, the town watering hole.
 “Emphasis on the ‘mad!’ ”

-About 120 years ago, when this place was willed into existence by a coal company to house mine workers, Madrid was pronounced the traditional way.
+About 120 years ago, this place was willed into existence by a coal company to house mine workers.
 In the 1950s, the mine closed and the populace fled.
-Two decades later, the son of the mining company's owner put the old homes up for sale and rent, and two very different groups moved in: Vietnam War veterans and free-spirited artists and craftspeople.
+Two decades later, the son of the mining company’s owner put the old homes up for sale and rent, and two very different groups moved in: Vietnam War veterans and free-spirited artists and craftspeople.

-Now Madrid's main strip is full of art galleries and restaurants that cater to day-trippers.
+Now Madrid’s main strip is lined with art galleries and restaurants that cater to day-trippers.
 Artists and gallery owners live on a grid of dirt streets nearby, in tumbledown homes adorned with outdoor murals and statuary.
-But the days of picking up a bargain shack in Madrid are fast disappearing: Affluent new retirees are moving in, building new adobe houses with floor-to-ceiling windows and hot tubs.
-One such home, on a bluff overlooking town, has been sarcastically dubbed "The Castle."

 On a Wednesday night at the Mine Shaft, Cactus Slim and the Goat Heads tune up on stage as Fail and her partner, Les Reasonover, 62, hold court at a big round table that, over the evening, will attract a number of Madroids, as residents call themselves.

-Also joining the gathering is Rebecca Nafey, 65, formerly a real estate agent at Madrid's improbably named Sea Properties, and pottery studio owner Lisa Conley, 61, who's concerned to see a journalist in town.
-"60 Minutes reported on us in the 1980s, and we were bombarded with letters from people who wanted to live here," she recalls.
-"Several of us had to be a voice of reason and say this is not the kind of place most older people want to come to.
-A potato at the little store we have can cost you $2.50.
-My shop building has no insulation.
-You have to be really healthy to live here."
+Also joining the gathering is Rebecca Nafey, 65, formerly a real estate agent at Madrid’s improbably named Sea Properties, and pottery studio owner Lisa Conley, 61, who’s concerned to see a journalist in town.
+“60 Minutes reported on us in the 1980s, and we were bombarded with letters from people who wanted to live here,” she recalls.
+“Several of us had to be a voice of reason and say this is not the kind of place most older people want to come to.
+You have to be really healthy to live here.”

-They tend to disappear when the crowds of shoppers and tourists arrive, and many live well outside of town.
+Madrid’s war vets tend to disappear when the crowds arrive, and many live well outside of town.
 But they too rely on the support of the greater community.
-"Every third Tuesday of the month, most of the veterans who live up in the hills around town get together and have lunch," says James, a former submarine sailor who prefers not to give his last name.
-He's grabbing a smoke with fellow vet Ron one morning outside Java Junction, a rustic coffee shop.
-"They just talk and eat and make sure everyone's still alive."
+“Every third Tuesday of the month, most of the veterans who live up in the hills around town get together and have lunch,” says James, a former submarine sailor who prefers not to give his last name.
+“They just talk and eat and make sure everyone’s still alive.”

 The barely marked dirt roads in and around Madrid lend themselves to lots of wrong turns.
-But if you're lucky, one of those turns will take you up to the cemetery, on a mesa overlooking town.
-As you'd expect, the grave markers are as singular as the populace: a cast-iron derby hat, an oversized gas can, a miniature bicycle.
-It's the place Madroids expect to end up, a final declaration of their independence—and sometimes their interdependence.
+But if you’re lucky, one of those turns will take you up to the cemetery, on a mesa overlooking town.
+It’s the place Madroids expect to end up, a final declaration of their independence—and sometimes their interdependence.

 Les Reasonover shares a story: “Shortly after I came here, this one fellow died.
 He was a drifter, kind of a loner.
 Nobody really liked the old cuss.
 He never had anything good to say.
 The county was gonna bury him in an unmarked grave, but around town we started talking, and we said, ‘Well, we didn’t like him, but he was a Madroid.’
 He deserved to be buried in our cemetery.”